Sudokuru/Puzzle/README.md

 ![backend_pre_request_scripts.png](Docs/images/Backend-Pre-Request-Scripts.png)<br>

-Inside the Puzzle endpoint folder we have shared functions to validate a puzzle response and to generate shared puzzle JSON for Pre-Request scripts for other tests.<br>
+#### Inside the Puzzle endpoint folder we have shared functions to validate a puzzle response and to generate shared puzzle JSON for Pre-Request scripts for other tests.<br>

 ![puzzle_response_checker.png](Docs/images/puzzle_response_checker.png)<br>
-The below functions take in an integer and return either valid JSON or an object for reference.<br>
+#### The below functions take in an integer and return either valid JSON or an object for reference.<br>
 ![shared_puzzles_for_tests.png](Docs/images/shared_puzzles_for_tests.png)<br>

-Inside of the "Code 201" folder we have a test case that will be run for all tests inside of the folder.<br>
+#### Inside the "Code 201" folder we have a test case that will be run for all tests inside of the folder.<br>
 ![shared_response_code_test.png](Docs/images/shared_response_code_test.png)<br>